Michaelbjerg21978/FS25_Seeders/README.md

 # FS25_Seeders
 This is a mod for fs 25, where fertilizer tanks can be shifted to seeds.
+- All seeders can now make tram lines.

 # You want us to add a seeder:
 - Please open a issue, and we will look at it.